Skip to main content

 From June to September, it almost never rains, and the sun shines everywhere.

-In spring, and more rarely in autumn, Lebanon can be affected by a strong wind coming from the desert, called Khamsin, which can cause sudden increases in temperature and bring sandstorms.
+In spring, and more rarely in autumn, Lebanon can be affected by a strong desert wind, called Khamsin, which can cause sudden increases in temperature and bring sandstorms.

 The coast